 The friendly and very professional staff made my stay at the camp more than just a great fishing experience.
 I was comfortable, well-taken care of, and most importantly, I felt that I was among friends.
 When my head hit the pillow at night, in the few seconds before my tired body completely conked-out, I was already thinking about the next great day of fishing ahead.

 A typical day's fishing provides anglers with upwards of a dozen acrobatic payara averaging about 12-pounds each, with plenty of fish in the 20-pound class.
-The waters at Uraima falls contain the largest payara in the world.
+The waters at Uraima Falls probably contain the largest payara in the world.
 The current all tackle world record of 39 lb.
 4 oz. was set here along with several other IGFA line class records.
 The falls surrounding the island are actually a series of descending steps providing many areas of payara-holding, fast water within minutes of the camp.
 These varied fishing areas make a variety of techniques available to anglers pursuing the payara.
-As soon as I developed an understanding of the fish's characteristics, I was able to orchestrate fishing situations where light tackle was feasible.
-Payara's powerful runs, tremendous stamina and acrobatic leaps are great fun on light gear.
+As soon as I developed an understanding of the water and the fish's characteristics, I was able to orchestrate fishing situations where my fl rod was feasible.
+Payara's powerful runs, tremendous stamina and acrobatic leaps are great fun on a fly rod.
 The camp staff has an excellent appreciation of the unique resource provided by these exciting fish and they are very careful to protect it.
 With several thousand caught every season, a well thought-out catch and release policy is critical.
 Great care is taken to minimize trauma on released fish to help ensure their survival.
-Giant payara (Hydrolicus scomberoides) such as those present at Uraima Falls are not found everywhere.
+Giant payara (Hydrolicus armatus) such as those present at Uraima Falls are not found everywhere.
 They are members of the family Cynodontidae.
-Although more than 10 other species distributed among 4 genera are found in areas of Venezuela, Columbia and Brazil, H. scomberoides is the largest.
-A combination of higly-oxygenated, warm, fast water coupled with access to more placid breeding grounds appears to be necessary to support populations of these fish.
+Although more than 10 other species distributed among 4 genera are found in areas of Venezuela, Columbia and Brazil, H. armatus is the largest.
+A combination of highly-oxygenated, warm, fast water coupled with access to more placid breeding grounds appears to be necessary to support populations of these fish.
 These conditions are not common in the lowlying areas of the South American tropics.
 The highlands of Venezuela, however provide just the right combination of environmental factors with Uraima Falls certainly an optimal location.
-The payara become concentrated in the headwaters of the Paragua river to feed in the fast waters of Uraima Falls during the dry season.
+The payara become concentrated in the upper Paragua river to feed in the fast waters of Uraima Falls during the dry season.
 With the advent of the rains, the fish begin migrating downriver to spawn.
 When they reach Lake Guri, hundreds of kilometers to the north, they disperse into the vast lake's waters.
 Although relatively little is currently known about the details of the payara's life cycle, a new tagging program is planned for the 1999 season.
 This will further improve the camp's ability to understand and protect the species.